 Students who want to request accommodations in their on campus living environment due to a disability need, must provide documentation and register with Disability Services as part of the process for making an accommodations request for the residence halls and apartments managed by the Department of Residence Life.

 Requests for accommodations in off-campus housing (housing not owned or managed by Texas A&M University) should be made directly to the property manager.
 For more guidance in the off campus housing search and accommodations process please read more about resources for off campus housing.

 How to make an on campus housing accommodations request:

 - The student must have applied and have been already accepted to Texas A&M University.

-- The student should submit their application for on-campus housing through the Department of Residence Life (or have submitted on online application for University Apartments).
+- The student should submit their application for on-campus housing through the Department of Residence Life.

 - If a student makes an accommodations request directly to the Department of Residence Life based on disability need, they will be referred to the Department of Disability Services for documentation review.

 - The student should provide documentation of their disability that supports the need for the requested housing accommodation(s) to Disability Services.

 - The Disability Services Review Committee will review the documentation and then assign an Access Coordinator (AC) to work with the student.

 - If the documentation supports the requested need, the AC with gather detailed information from the student related to their housing needs and the DS Housing Liasion staff member will forward a Housing Accommodations Request form on behalf of the student to the Department of Residence Life.